Roll20/roll20-character-sheets/DnD_5e/ReadMe.md

 ### Changelog

-* Bugfix and PHB release prep - TBC
+* Bugfix and PHB release prep - 3rd August 2014
 Fixed some minor labelling/spelling issues.
 Fixed weapon wielded selection not being saved.
 Added warlock and sorcerer classes to class and hit dice sections.
 Updated bard to be a d8 hit die as per PHB previews.
 Added functionality for NPC sheet.
 Moved sheet last updated date to the sheet header.
 Added support for a few custom skills/tools in the skills section.
 Added option to allow the weights entered in the inventory to be treated as unit weights instead of total weight for that row

 * Build 2 (bugfixes) - 19th July 2014